 Birth as Part of a Woman’s Sexuality

 The silence of discussing birth as a part of a woman’s sexuality is shrouded in taboo and shame.
 It is time to remove the shame and talk about the obvious: birth is sexual.
 Birth takes place in the organs of reproduction considered sexual.
-It involves the cervix, vagina, labia, and vulva, and touches nerves of the clitoral complex.
+It involves the cervix, vagina, labia, and vulva and touches nerves of the clitoral complex.
 The clitoral complex is 8,000 nerves solely designed only for pleasure.
-The baby passes through the vagina and will be in contact with these nerves.
+The baby passes through the vagina and will contact these nerves.5

 Why had no one thought of this?
-Hospital birth is designed for providers’ comfort, so they know everything that is happening all the time.
-Thus, women are being put on their backs even with years of science saying laying on your back in labor is harmful.
-It can cause the baby to go into distress from lower oxygen levels and make labor longer and often more painful.
-Lithotomy, lying on your back, has become the norm even against all scientific recommendations.
+Providers have designed hospital birth for their comfort, so they know everything that is happening all the time.
+Thus, women are being put on their backs even with years of science saying lying on your back in labor is harmful.7 It can cause the baby to go into distress from lower oxygen levels and make labor longer and often more painful.8 Lithotomy, lying on your back, has become the norm, even against all scientific recommendations.
 This is why providers don’t see or understand the function of orgasm in childbirth.

 Birth as Healing from Sexual Abuse